 Joe said he'd never get married.
 Never say never, Joe!
 Of course, he met a girl, fell madly in love and proposed.
 Although it was Joe's first marriage, his fiancée had been married before.
 Rather than spending a lot of money on a big wedding, they decided to have a destination wedding at an all-inclusive resort in Mexico.
 With the ocean as a backdrop, they didn't have to worry about how to decorate the venue.
 What little there was to do was taken care of by the resort where the wedding is being held.
 It was also where they wanted to go for their honeymoon, and adding a wedding only increased the cost slightly.
 That's another reason destination weddings are appealing—they are generally cost effective.
-The average cost of a local wedding is in the $25,000-$30,000 range.
+The average cost of a local wedding is $30,000 these days.
 Prices vary widely, but a destination wedding is usually a fraction of that cost.

 Data shows that destination weddings are becoming increasingly popular post-COVID.
 These types of weddings are attractive for a variety of reasons, from those mentioned above to couples who want to keep the celebration small and private—if you have an out-of-town wedding, fewer people expect to be invited, or attend.
 However, there is a downside…